-Mexico is the second largest country in Latin America in terms of population, with approximately 120 million people, a gross domestic product of US\$1,293 billion and a gross domestic product per capita of over US\$10,440 as of 2014, one of the highest GDPs per capita in Latin America.
-The Mexican telecommunications market, the second largest in Latin America, generating US\$27,047 million in revenues in 2014 and is forecast to grow at a CAGR of 4.8% between 2014 and 2018 to approximately US\$32,637 million at the end of that period, according to data from Pyramid Research.
+The Mexican telecommunications market, the second largest in Latin America, generated US\$32.4 billion in revenues in 2015 and is forecast to grow at a CAGR of 7.2% between 2015 and 2018 to approximately US\$40.0 billion at the end of that period, according to data from Pyramid Research.

-For the year 2014, industry revenue from fixed telephony reached US\$4,893 million.
-For mobile telecommunications services, which include voice and data, industry revenue was US\$15,236 million and is expected to grow at a CAGR of 6.2% between 2014 and 2018.
+For the year 2015, industry revenue from fixed telephony reached US\$3.9 billion.
+For mobile telecommunications services, which include voice and data, industry revenue was US\$16.7 billion and is expected to grow at a CAGR of 6.0% between 2015 and 2018.
 One of the main drivers of growth of the telecommunications industry is fixed broadband service.
-Revenue for this service in 2014 was US\$3,517 million and is expected to grow at a CAGR of 9.7%, exceeding US\$5,488 million in 2018.
+Revenue for this service in 2015 was US\$4.2 billion and is expected to grow at a CAGR of 9.2%, exceeding US\$5.5 billion in 2018.
 The fixed telecommunications sector, which includes basic telephone services such as local and long distance calls as well as data and internet services, is an important part of the telecommunications industry in Mexico.
-For 2014, industry revenue from the fixed telecommunications industry reached US\$8,492 million, or 31.4% of the total telecommunications market in Mexico.
+For 2015, industry revenue from the fixed telecommunications industry reached US\$11.8 billion, or 36.5% of the total telecommunications market in Mexico.